cs161-staff/textbook/crypto/intro.md

 tamper with communications in addition to eavesdropping on them.

-The goal is to design a scheme for scrambling the messages between Alice and Bob in such a way that Eve has no clue about the content of their exchange, and Mallory is unable to tamper with the content of their exchange without being detected.
+The goal is to design a scheme for scrambling the messages between Alice and Bob in such a way that Eve has no clue about the contents of their exchange, and Mallory is unable to tamper with the contents of their exchange without being detected.
 In other words, we wish to simulate the ideal communication channel using only the available insecure channel.